CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ### 1.1 Introduction

 With more and more powerful IT devices, such as laptops, smartphones, and tablets, employees can work virtually anywhere, anywhere.
-This means that official tasks often no longer have to be fulfilled only in the rooms and buildings of the institution, but are done at changing workplaces in different environments.
+This means that duties often no longer have to be fulfilled only in the rooms and buildings of the institution, but are done at changing workplaces in different environments.
 Whether in hotel rooms, in trains or with customers, mobile work changes the duration, location and distribution of working hours.

 In mobile workstation environments, the security of the infrastructure found in an office environment can not be assumed.
 Therefore, security requirements are required which bring about a security situation comparable to an office space.